Memorable Manitobans: William Merton Neal (1886-1961)

 He returned to the CPR in February 1920 as Assistant General Superintendent at Montreal.
 He was made General Superintendent of the Algoma District in July 1922, Assistant to the Vice-President at Montreal in March 1924; General Manager of Western Lines in November 1927; Vice-President of Western Lines in September 1934; and Vice-President and Director from 1942.
 He was the President of the CPR from 1947 to 1948.
 He held Directorships in many companies including Esquimalt & Nanaimo Railway and Alberta Railways.
 He retired in 1948 due to ill health.

-On 23 April 1910, he married Frances Jean Scott (1887-1988) at Renfrew, Ontario and they had three children: William Scott Neal, Elizabeth Isobel “Betty” Neal (wife of Paul K. Tisdale), and Francis John “Jack” Neal (1921-1943).
+On 23 April 1910, he married Frances Jean Scott (1887-1988) at Renfrew, Ontario and they had three children: William Scott Neal, Elizabeth Isabel “Betty” Neal (1916-2014, wife of Paul K. Tisdale), and Francis John “Jack” Neal (1921-1943).
 While living in Winnipeg, he was a member of the Manitoba Club, St. Charles Country Club, Motor Country Club, and Winnipeg Winter Club.
 The family resided at 251 Harvard Avenue.

 He died at his Longbow Lake, Ontario summer home on 19 October 1961 and was buried in the Elmwood Cemetery.